 The pandemic pushed this sector to its limits.
 Global shutdowns followed by the social distancing norms resulted in significant business loss.
 Supply chain issues further impacted their bottom line.
 Growing businesses’ smaller customer base and tighter cashflows made them highly vulnerable.

 As the world adjusts to the ‘new normal and things return to the way they were before 2020, this sector is still reeling from the pandemic’s after-effects.

-Our article seeks to highlight the pain points of the SMB sector and explain how a right-fit CRM can address many of these challenges.
+Our article seeks to highlight the pain points of the business sector and explain how a right-fit CRM can address many of these challenges.
 If you are aware of these pain points and are already in the market for a sales CRM, schedule a demo now to understand how Kylas can help.
 If not, please read on.

 Are you looking for a CRM to cater to your unique business needs?
 Then, try Kylas, an enterprise-grade Sales CRM uniquely engineered for growing businesses.

 Pain Points of Small Businesses